A time-like window into tensionless worldsheets: Discussions

-In summary, reaching the horizons at the infinite time-evolution limit induces a Carrollian structure on the Kasner worldsheet, thereby recovering its tensionless physics.
-Similarly, Rindler worldsheets are known to achieve a tensionless limit at infinite acceleration.
-This correspondence at the tensionless or Carrollian point establishes that time-like (F-P) entanglement in Kasner worldsheets is not just analogous to, but precisely equivalent to, standard (R-L) entanglement in Rindler worldsheets, observed in distinct pairs of causally disconnected regions of the background spacetime.
-In essence, exploring Kasner worldsheets provides a standalone and robust ``time-like window'' for probing the tensionless realm of fundamental strings.
-This insight is anticipated to reveal numerous intriguing aspects of string theory, which we intend to investigate in future work.
-For example, it would be compelling to study the fate of time-evolving strings as they approach a generic black hole horizon in the tensionless limit.
+These outcomes establish a key conclusion: time-like (F-P) entanglement in Milne worldsheets is not merely analogous to but fundamentally equivalent to standard (R-L) entanglement in Rindler worldsheets, both occurring in distinct pairs of causally disconnected regions of the background spacetime.
+This correspondence provides a robust ``time-like window'' for probing the tensionless regime of fundamental strings.
+Thus, we have uncovered a novel route to reaching the null horizons of non-inertial worldsheets, governed by an equivalent degenerate metric structure.